top of page

 On the other hand, weight loss can reduce fat deposits in the neck and tongue, opening up the airways and increasing lung volume to prevent airway collapse while sleeping.

-Therefore, addressing sleep apnea can not only improve your sleep quality but also support your weight loss efforts.
+Therefore, addressing sleep apnea both improves your sleep quality and supports weight loss.

 10. Hydration and Weight Loss